sdc-china/IDA-doc/_posts/2018-12-03-troubleshooting-frequently-asked-questions.md

 1. FAQ: Where can I get information about hardware and software requirements of IDA?
     - Answer: See [System Requirement doc](../installation/installation-system-requirement.html)
 2. FAQ: Could IDA be used to do performance testing?
-    - Answer: No, not at the moment.
+    - Answer: Yes, IDA leverage Gatling to do performance testing.
 3. FAQ: Can Checkstyle or Testing component be integrated individually with the existing external CI/CD pipeline?
     - Answer: YES, you could define Testing only, Checkstyle only pipeline and then leverage REST APIs for integration.
 More details please refer to [Architecture doc](../references/references-architecture.html) and [IDA REST APIs doc](../references/references-ida-rest-apis.html)
 4. FAQ: Could IDA use Oracle or SQL Server as a DB besides DB2 and MySQL in the supported list?
-    - Answer: IDA only tests on DB2 and MySQL for now.
-It needs some consultancy hours to support other RDBMS.
+    - Answer: Technically all kinds of relational database can be supported by IDA.
+For now, IDA is tested on MySQL, PostgreSLQ, DB2 and Oracle.
 5. FAQ: Could IDA WAR be deployed on the BAW WAS server?
     - Answer: NO. The BAW WAS server COULD be only used by the Workflow project if it's not a licensed WAS server.
 6. FAQ: Could we use IE to record testing?